bfrech/ds-pj-initial-task/README.md

 ```

 #### Trigger Function
-The trigger action queries the ...
-API and returns the ... with the current timestamp.
+The trigger action queries the https://api.coindesk.com/v1/bpi/currentprice.json API and returns the current Bitcoin rate in EUR and the current timestamp.
 To create and invoke the action go to openwhisk/trigger directory and run:
 ```bash
 npm install
 zip -r trigger *